Join the Accessibility Sunday Network!

 Getting started is as easy as ABC

-A- Affirm your social and scriptural responsibility towards accessibility
+A- Affirm your social, spiritual and Scriptural responsibility towards accessibility.

-B- Book your annual accessibility service through your church.
+B- Book your annual "Accessibility Sunday" worship service at your church.

 C- Contact us to be added to our accessibility network and receive logistical & promotional support.

 Contact us at: email@example.com to register your church in our "Accessibility Sunday" network and to get your church endorsed and promoted through one of the largest accessibility Networks in North America.